When Is the Best Time to Buy Solar Panels? | Solar.com

 3. Stronger personal connections with the people managing your solar project

 Think of shopping for solar panels like going out for breakfast.
-If you go on Sunday morning there will be a line out the door, 10 other tables competing for your server’s attention, and the food will take longer to prepare and deliver – it’s just the nature of the beast.
+If you go during the Sunday morning after Church rush there will be a line out the door, 10 other tables competing for your server’s attention, and the food will take longer to prepare and deliver – it’s just the nature of the beast.

 But if you go out for breakfast on a Tuesday morning you’ll have an entirely different – and in many ways better – experience.
 The restaurant will be at most half full, the server will have time to chit-chat and customize your order, and the food will come out hot, fresh, and fast.

 Now, solar panels aren’t a $13 plate of eggs benedict.
-They are a major investment with a substantial upfront cost and even greater return on investment.
-So having that extra time, care, and attention from your installer and Energy Associate is absolutely worth starting your project during the off season.
+They are a major investment in lowering your essential electricity costs.
+So having that extra time, care, and attention from your installer and Energy Associate is absolutely worth starting your project during the off-season.

 Related Reading: How To Choose Solar Panels for Your Home